Drupal-FR/site-drupalfr/www7/sites/all/modules/contrib/metatag/README.txt

 * Integrates with Devel_Generate, part of the Devel module, to automatically generate meta tags for generated nodes, via the Metatag:Devel submodule.

-* Integrates with Workbench Moderation (both v1 and v2) allowing meta tags on nodes to be managed through the workflow process.
+* Integrates with Workbench Moderation (v1) allowing meta tags on nodes to be managed through the workflow process; this custom support is not needed in Workbench Moderation v3 so the extra logic is automatically ignored.

 * The Transliteration module (see below) is highly recommended when using image meta tags, e.g. og:image, to ensure that filenames are HTML-safe.